 Answers to Commonly Asked Questions on Personal Injury Lawsuits in Indiana

-Posted On behalf of Pfeifer Morgan & Stesiak on May 30, 2017 in Personal Liability
+Posted On behalf of Pfeifer Morgan & Stesiak on May 30, 2017 in Personal Injury

 If you are thinking about filing a personal injury lawsuit, you probably have many questions about these types of claims.

 Below, Pfeifer, Morgan & Stesiak provides detailed answers to some of the most frequently asked questions about these types of lawsuits.
-Our attorneys have decades of combined experience with many types of personal injury cases and have in-depth knowledge of many aspects of these claims.
+Our South Bend personal injury attorneys have decades of combined experience with many types of personal injury cases and have in-depth knowledge of many aspects of these claims.